mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/PREPARATION.md

             http://127.0.0.1:8888/tree?token=0d21235e0e799e5242e2e08800992e49830c18f379f6d38c
     ```

-1. Open the last link of the message you got in your web browser.
+1. Open the last link from the message you received in your web browser.

 1. Open a notebook: In the file browser panel, locate the .ipynb file and double-click it.
 You can find them in the notebook files corresponding subfolder.
 The notebook will open in a new tab.